aaronklinker-st/web-extension-challenge/README.md

 This project is completely blank.
 Why?
 Because you're going to be creating a web extension from scratch.
 You can choose everything about building the project.
 Will it be 100% vanilla JS?
 Will you use a build tool or bundler?
 Everything is up to you.

 What are the features of the extension we're building?
-The extension track the user's "fish history":
+The extension tracks the user's "fish history".

 ### Requirements